RetroPie/RetroPie-Docs/docs/Mega-Drive-Genesis.md

 ## Controls

-There are two methods for configuring controls - one for lr-picodrive and lr-genesis-plus-gx and another for DGen.
+There are two methods for configuring controls - one way for both lr-genesis-plus-gx and lr-picodrive, and another way for DGen.

 ### lr-genesis-plus-gx and lr-picodrive